InSitu-Software/extrapolator/README.md

 Many thanks to [SemVer](github.com/Masterminds/semver) and [go-git](github.com/src-d/go-git).

+## Intentions
+We needed / wanted the functionality of `npm/yarn version` in out CI/CD go-builds and without the need of adding more dependencies to the build environment.

 # Usage

     -b, --branch string             branch to be used for commit and tag (default "master")